What is Math Pentathlon?

 Math Pentathlon is open to all students K-7 in Pflugerville ISD.
-Parents and teachers are essential to the facilitation of Math Pentathlon on our campuses.
-Please contact your child's school to see how you can help.
+Parents and volunteers are essential to the facilitation of Math Pentathlon on our campuses.
+Please contact your child's school to learn if the school has chosen to participate in this elective activity and see how you can help.

 Who can I contact?